 The problem arises when he is doing his work with a professional, and she is trying to do her work on her own.
 Ideally, both partners should have their own therapists, who are in turn working with one another behind the scenes to keep communications open.
 If one person is receiving professional help while the other isn't, that situation can quickly degrade into complaints of "she's not getting over it fast enough.”

 This is where the concept of emotional labor comes in.
 Women who have been betrayed by an addict partner are still expected to get up and go to work, pack the kids' lunches, attend that important board meeting, keep up social relationships with friends and neighbors, and volunteer on the neighborhood committee.

-The addict seeking help on the other hand, is often given tacit permission to ignore many of his other responsibilities in the spirit of focusing solely on his recovery.
-Yes, his recovery is extremely important, not only for himself, but for the overall health of the relationship.
-But why does the partner who did the betraying seem to be the one with the “get out of jail free” card?
+The addict seeking help, on the other hand, is often given tacit permission to ignore many of his other responsibilities in the spirit of focusing solely on his recovery.
+Yes, his recovery is extremely important, not only for himself but for the overall health of the relationship.
+But why does the partner who committed the betrayal seem to be the one with the "get out of jail free" card?

 This is what is meant by emotional labor.
 It is up to you to mentally juggle grocery lists, permission slips, doctor appointments, chores, sports schedules, career goals... and to (seemingly) single-handedly repair a recently shattered relationship.
 Yes, you have just had a horrible shock, but society is not at all prepared to let you off the hook for a single thing.

 This is why the partners of sex addicts are so very much in need of counseling.
 This is simply too much to handle on one's own.